DyNgyn/221-SOFTWARE-ENGINEERING-CAPSTONE-PROJECT/README.md

 # Prequisite

-Please make sure that Python/Pip is insall on your local machine.
+Please make sure that Python/Pip is install on your local machine before runing the commands.
-The example below is for Ubuntu/ Ubuntu WSL.

-# Running the app
+# Running the app on Linux

 ```
-# Set the virtual envronment
+# Set up the virtual envronment

 $ virtualenv env
 $ source env/bin/activate

-# Installing the packets
+# Installing the packages required

 $ pip install -r requirements.txt